bogdansoft/notes/java_classes.md

 + They have access to all fields and methods of the enclosing class (when defined in an instance method).
 + They can access final and effectively final local variables.

+#### Why Can Local Classes Only Access final or Effectively Final Variables?
+Earlier, we mentioned that the compiler generates a separate .class file for each inner class.
+A separate class has no way to refer to a local variable.
+However, if the local variable is final or effectively final, Java can handle it by passing a copy of the value or reference variable to the constructor of the local class.
+If it weren’t final or effectively final, these tricks wouldn’t work because the value could change after the copy was made.